liberapay/liberapay.com/README.md

 Testing [![Testing](https://secure.travis-ci.org/zetaweb/www.gittip.com.png)](http://travis-ci.org/zetaweb/www.gittip.com)
 =======

 Please write unit tests for all new code and all code you change.
-Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions, with a context manager for managing testing state.
-Please don't use test classes.
+Gittip&rsquo;s test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions, with a context manager for managing testing state.
 As a rule of thumb, each test case should perform one assertion.
-For a guided intro to Gittip's test suite, check out tests/test_suite_intro.py.

 Assuming you have make, the easiest way to run the test suite is: